Hypertrophic Cardiomyopathy in Patients of Advanced Age

 - Maron BJ.
 Contemporary insights and strategies for risk stratification and prevention of sudden death in hypertrophic cardiomyopathy.
 Circulation 2010;121:445-56.

-Keywords: Aged, Atrial Fibrillation, Biological Markers, Cause of Death, Cardiomyopathy, Hypertrophic, Comorbidity, Coronary Artery Disease, Death, Sudden, Cardiac, Defibrillators, Implantable, Gadolinium, Heart Failure, Heart Transplantation, Hypertrophy, Hypothermia, Induced, Life Expectancy, Magnetic Resonance Imaging, Out-of-Hospital Cardiac Arrest, Postoperative Complications, Prevalence, Primary Prevention, Stroke, Syncope, Tachycardia, Ventricular, Ventricular Fibrillation, Warfarin, Geriatrics
+Keywords: Aged, Atrial Fibrillation, Biomarkers, Cause of Death, Cardiomyopathy, Hypertrophic, Comorbidity, Coronary Artery Disease, Death, Sudden, Cardiac, Defibrillators, Implantable, Gadolinium, Heart Failure, Heart Transplantation, Hypertrophy, Hypothermia, Induced, Life Expectancy, Magnetic Resonance Imaging, Out-of-Hospital Cardiac Arrest, Postoperative Complications, Prevalence, Primary Prevention, Stroke, Syncope, Tachycardia, Ventricular, Ventricular Fibrillation, Warfarin, Geriatrics

 < Back to Listings